plewis/plewis.github.io/phylogenetics/lab-morph.md

 No, the Mkv model with equal frequencies appears to perform equally well according to the likelihood.
 {% endcomment %}

 > :thinking: If you were preparing to publish a paper relating to these analyses, you probably would not want to depend on eyeballing box plots of the likelihood in Tracer.
-What would you do to convince reviewers that one of these models fits the data much worse than the other two?
+What quantity would you estimate to convince reviewers that one of these models fits the data much worse than the other two?
 {% comment %}
 Estimate the marginal likelihood under each model and show that one data set has a substantially lower marginal likelihood than the other two models.
 {% endcomment %}

 ## What to turn in

-Turn in your answers to the :thinking: thinking questions.
-Send them to Zach via Slack.
+Turn in your answers to the :thinking: thinking questions on the template provided above.
+Send them to Analisa via Slack.